cncf/tag-security/assessments/projects/openfga/self-assessment.md

 - Storing and retrieving and authorization models.
 - Evaluating the inferred permissions for a given subject and object.

-**Database Server**
+#### Database Server

 Stores the relationship tuples and authorization models, as well as a changelog.
 Currently support Postgres and MySQL.

-**CLI/API Clients**
+#### CLI/API Clients

 Make API requests to the OpenFGA server, i.e. creating/querying relationship tuples, updating authorization models, checking for access, or listing objects a user has access to.

 Clients can use either no authentication, shared key, or oidc as a method for authentication against the OpenFGA server.

 ### Actions

-**Invoking the OpenFGA APIs**
+#### Invoking the OpenFGA APIs

 Every time a server endpoint is invoked, OpenFGA validates that:

 - The credentials provided in the API call match the ones configured in the server.

 - Ensures that the input is a semantically valid, e.g. that a tuple is valid according to the authorization model or that the model does not have disallowed cyclical or problematic definitions

-  - Payload Verification:
+- Payload Verification

 - Confirm that API payloads adhere to Protobuf API definitions.

-    - Validate parameters for proper structure, e.g. ensuring users are written in the correct format which is '<userType>:<userid>'
+- Validate parameters for proper structure, e.g. ensuring users are written in the correct format which is '\<userType>:\<userid>'

-**Writing an Authorization Model**
+#### Writing an Authorization Model

 - Semantic Model Verification: OpenFGA validates that Authorization Models are semantically valid, avoiding cyclical or problematic definitions and other disallowed criteria.

 - Version and Configuration: When writing a model, a new version is created (models are immutable).
 Applications must be configured to use the new version after validation and confirmation of expected behavior.

-**Calling the Authorization Query endpoints**
+#### Calling the Authorization Query endpoints

 When the [/check](https://openfga.dev/api/service#/Relationship%20Queries/Check) and [/list-objects](https://openfga.dev/api/service#/Relationship%20Queries/ListObjects) endpoints are called, OpenFGA limits the number of simultaneous paths explored and enforces depth limitations on the graph traversal.

 To protect against DoS attacks, OpenFGA restricts both the number of simultaneous paths explored and the depth of paths traversed in the graph.

-**Upgrading OpenFGA Database Schema**
+#### Upgrading OpenFGA Database Schema

 Database Migration Planning: When installing new versions of OpenFGA, database migrations can be executed in a way that minimizes downtime and ensure a smooth transition in the target system.

 ### Goals

-* Simplify and standardize authorization processes, making them more consistent across various applications and systems.
+- Simplify and standardize authorization processes, making them more consistent across various applications and systems.

-* Establish patterns and standards for externalized authorization.
+- Establish patterns and standards for externalized authorization.

-* Create architectural patterns, terminologies, and protocols that enable interoperability among different authorization systems.
+- Create architectural patterns, terminologies, and protocols that enable interoperability among different authorization systems.

-* Deliver an authorization service for any application component.
+- Deliver an authorization service for any application component.

-* Enable centralized authorization decisions and permits diverse teams to implement authorization using a shared framework across various application components.
+- Enable centralized authorization decisions and permits diverse teams to implement authorization using a shared framework across various application components.

 ### Non-Goals

-* Tools for management of groups/roles/permissions not inherently provided to the end-users.
+- Tools for management of groups/roles/permissions not inherently provided to the end-users.

-* Does not intend to serve as a comprehensive data repository for non-authorization related data.
+- Does not intend to serve as a comprehensive data repository for non-authorization related data.

-* Does not aim to provide a complete authentication and Access Control Solution.
+- Does not aim to provide a complete authentication and Access Control Solution.

 ## Self-Assessment Use